ncsu-cga/TangibleLandscapeDashboard-MongoDB/README.md

 ## API
 Sending files - all files needs to be JSON formatted files.
 The format for the file can be found in the "*/public/app/data*" folder.
 * Baselines for both radar and bar charts
-* Players radar charts
+* A Player's radar chart
-* Event group bar chart
+* An Event group bar chart

 URL | HTTP Methods | Content Type | Data
 :---: | :---: | :---: | :---: